 - You seek a comprehensive education

-- You will grow collaborating with others in a supportive learning community
+- You what to grow, by collaborating with others in a supportive learning community

 - You have a facility in mathematics